Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 Your online accounts and everything in them are known as digital assets.
 They are all protected by usernames, passwords and privacy policies that only you can access.

-You’ll need to leave instructions for how your social media profiles, online accounts and personal files should be taken care of.
+When you die, you’ll need to leave instructions for how your social media profiles, online accounts and personal files should be taken care of.

 Digital wishes are instructions that say what should happen to your digital assets when you die.